Simi Valley & Ventura County

 In the Ventura County real estate market, bathroom remodels consistently deliver strong returns.
 A mid-range bathroom renovation typically recoups 60–70% of its cost at resale, with some Thousand Oaks neighborhoods seeing even higher returns due to buyer expectations.

-With a median home value of $950,000 in Thousand Oaks, a bathroom remodel in the $19,000–$47,500 range aligns with the 2–5% of home value guideline for bathroom investments.
+With a median home value of $950,000 in Thousand Oaks, a bathroom remodel in the $22,000–$50,000 range aligns with the 2–5% of home value guideline for bathroom investments.
+In premium neighborhoods like North Ranch and Dos Vientos, the median is higher ($1.2M–$1.5M), making $50,000–$75,000 bathroom remodels quite reasonable.

 Beyond resale value, there's the daily quality of life improvement.
 We hear it constantly from Thousand Oaks homeowners: “I wish we'd done this years ago.”
 A bathroom you actually enjoy using every morning is worth more than the numbers on paper.
+That newly remodeled shower, double vanity, and heated flooring — those become part of your daily routine and comfort.

 How to Budget for Your Thousand Oaks Bathroom Remodel